Making a Trip Reservation

-- 6-7 days paddling time if starting from Island Lakes
+- 6 to 7 days paddling time from Island Lakes

-- 10 days paddling time if starting from the Mooseponds
+- 10 days paddling time from the Nááts’įhch’oh Tué (Moose Ponds)

 Remember that exact times will vary widely depending on the speed of the current, the weather, the amount of off-river hiking your group participates in, etc.

-If you cancel your reservation prior to March 31, then 50% of your reservation fee is refundable upon request.
-However, cancellations after March 31 are non-refundable.
-If you must cancel your trip for some reason, you may defer your reservation to the following year.
+If you cancel your reservation prior to March 31, then 50% of your reservation fee is refundable.
+Cancellations after March 31 are non-refundable.
+If you must cancel your trip after March 31, you may defer your reservation to the following year.

 Register and deregister